Agent215/AbrahamSchultz_3207Labs/lab3/README.md

 ### Instructions to test

-in seperate linux command terminal while above program is running type the following commands in to linux terminal:
+in seperate linux command terminal, while the above program is running, type the following commands in to linux terminal:
 - telnet [ip addres] [8000]